The only team dynamics tool you need

 1. Google's Project Aristotle

-Google is one of the most famous and high-performing organizations out there today, so it makes sense that they'd take a closer look at what makes for a great team.
+Google is one of the most famous and high-performing organizations, so it makes sense that they'd take a closer look at what makes for a great team.

-2. Dependability: Team members need to be able to count on each other.
-With a strong team dynamic, people do what they say they're going to do - they complete their work well and on time.
+• Dependability: Team members need to be able to count on each other.
+With a strong team dynamic, people do what they say they're going to do—they complete their work well and on time.

-4. Meaning: There's little that's more frustrating than feeling like another cog in a wheel.
-Team members need to be able to find a sense of purpose in their work or the results they're achieving; a common goal.
+• Meaning: There's little that's more frustrating than feeling like another cog in a wheel.
+Team members need to be able to find a sense of purpose in their work or the results they're achieving.
+A common goal is vital.

-5. Impact: Similarly, it's important for teams to feel like their work is making a difference.
+• Impact: It's important for teams to feel like their work is making a difference2.
 They should have full transparency into how their individual work contributes to the company and wider society.

-This theory (called the Tuckman Model) is a little different, as it walks through the different phases of team building.
-Basically, what stages will a successful team pass through on the way to peak performance?
+This theory (called the Tuckman Model) walks through the different phases of team building3.
+It shows what stages a successful team will pass through on the way to peak performance.

 Knowing this helps leaders understand where their team currently is, as well as what they still need to do to reach a good group dynamic.
 Even better?
 All of the phases rhyme, so they're easy to remember.